AmirTghizde/SOLID/1.SingleResponsibilityPrinciple/README.md

 🤔**Reasoning:** Each responsibility could be a reason to change a class in the future so basically:<br>

-**Fewer responsibility = fewer opportunitiesto introduce new bugs during changes 👾**
+**Fewer responsibility = fewer opportunities to introduce new bugs during changes 👾**